 To view the previous version of an image, you can open the tab "Section History".
 Click on the small number to the right of the section.
 A column on the right opens and you can view all previous versions of the current image.
 It also shows which user added which version and when.

 To create a comment for the image, you can click on the image.
 After clicking a context menu of the picture opens, where you were offered two possibilities to create a comment.
 You can either immediately select the blue tab "Comment" or "Comment" from the context menu itself.
 A column for writing comments opens on the right side.
 Enter your message and decide who can see the comment.
 A click on "Create" completes the action and the comment is created.

 92Why can't I upload an image or replace an existing image?

 In this case you do not have the required user role.
 You can only edit the content of documents in revision mode if you have the role "Editor" or "Approver".

 You have also a possibility to import finished tables from Excel.
-However, this is only possible via the dialog box and not directly in the text.
+However, this is only possible via the dialogue box and not directly in the text.

-Double-clicking on the table opens the dialog box for editing the table.
+Double-clicking on the table opens the dialogue box for editing the table.
 Enter your changes and click on "Save" to complete the action.
 Right-click on the table to find more formatting options:

 - combining cells

 - inserting or removing additional rows and columns

 95How can I view previous versions of a table?